-Alicia Bassuk is an executive coach and performance consultant to leaders and their teams internationally.
+Alicia Bassuk is an executive coach and performance advisor to leaders and their teams internationally.
 Bassuk provides clients guidance in maximizing individual effectiveness, optimizing team cohesion, and shifting cultures.
 Her clients have nicknamed her a business shrink, muse, Yoda, Chief Inspiration Officer, and drill sergeant.
-Clients include presidential appointees, professional athletes and coaches, Barclays, McKinsey & Company, Christie’s, Google, United Nations, NAACP Legal Defense Fund, and the MIT Media Lab.
+Clients include presidential appointees, the NBA, Barclays, McKinsey & Company, Christie’s, United Nations, NAACP Legal Defense Fund, and the MIT Media Lab.

-Bassuk speaks Spanish and has lived in her native Buenos Aires, Tel Aviv, Boulder and Honolulu.
-She sits on various advisory committees including Boston based MINDS Foundation, is the President of the University of Chicago Latino Alumni Board, and is a founding member of Chicago Ideas Week and TEDxMidwest.
+Bassuk holds dual citizenship (Argentina), speaks Spanish and has lived in Buenos Aires, Tel Aviv, Boulder and Honolulu.
+She sits on various advisory committees including Boston based MINDS Foundation, and is the President of the University of Chicago Latino Alumni Board.
 In her spare time she enjoys mentoring up and coming Latino, African American, and Asian American professionals.

 Request Alicia Bassuk for coaching, consulting, speaking engagement and panel requests at firstname.lastname@example.org.